-The Double Tap Module prevent the Ranger from re-arming the alarm if you press the unlock button twice.
+The Double Tap Module prevents the Ranger from re-arming the alarm if you press the unlock button twice.
 This way the alarm will not re-arm and re-lock if you don’t open a door.
-Without it you need to open a door before accessing your canopy with can be a pain.
+Without it, you need to open a door before accessing your canopy with can be a pain.

 With the Cobra it’s easy to hide the siren and add horn honk on the Ranger so there is no vulnerable clutter in the engine bay and the alarm is much louder then any of the alternatives out there.

 All the components look good too.
 Here are some photos of what the alarm looks like installed:

 PIR sensor installed to cover the load area.

 The BT-50 shares the same platform as the Ford Ranger so the AK4615 also works with it.

 - Alarm works from factory remote

 - Hidden Digital battery back-up siren

 - Horn Honk on alarm trigger

 - Ultrasonic internal protection